mGalarnyk/Python_Tutorials/README.md

-<h1 align="center"> Python Tutorials</h1>
+<h1 align="center"> Python and Machine Learning Tutorials</h1>

-Useful Python Tutorials.
+Useful Python and Machine Learning Tutorials.
 Feel free to submit a pull request.
 Also please subscribe to my <a href="https://www.youtube.com/c/MichaelGalarnyk?sub_confirmation=1"> youtube channel!</a>

 ## Apis
 What is it? | Blog Post/Jupyter Notebook | Youtube Video